nmakel/solaredge_modbus/README.md

 Note that if kWh meters or batteries are connected to your inverter, these will also be presented in the JSON output.

 A second script, `example_influxdb.py` provides an example InfluxDB writer.
-It connects to an inverter over ModbusTCP, and writes inverter, battery and meter values to an InfluxDB every second.
+It connects to an inverter over Modbus TCP, and writes inverter, battery and meter values to an InfluxDB every second.

 ```